 6. Life Insurance

 In Nigeria, we have recorded just a few deaths from the crisis.
 Life insurance claims can be quite expensive, even for an insurance company.
 Furthermore, a rise in the death toll can lead to bankruptcy.
 In these moments, insurance companies need to face the challenge.
 They will have to put measures in place to limit their exposure to such risks.
+Read more on who qualifies to be a beneficiary on a life insurance policy.

 7. Travel Insurance

 There has been a ban on flights due to the restriction of movements imposed by the federal government.
 The impact of this restriction on travel insurance has been devastating.
 With travel restrictions on most countries, many travellers have been stranded.
-It is important to note that travel insurance covers risks like medical treatment, repatriation and cancelled flights.
+It is important to note that travel insurance covers risks like medical treatment, repatriation, and cancelled flights.
 The insurance company will bear the cost of disruptions arising from these restrictions.
 They will also lose revenue to proposed travellers who now have to cancel their plans.

 The most significant concern now will be how to manage the administration.
 Besides, the cost of executing these claims as they arise.